 Why choosing the lowest roofing bid can be very expensive

-There is nothing wrong with choosing the lowest bidder.
-Sometimes budget is the only deciding factor.
-However, the cost structures for all roofing companies in this area are very similar, so an unusually low bid should be a red flag.
+There is nothing necessarily wrong with choosing the lowest bidder; sometimes budget has to be the deciding factor.
+However, the cost structures for all roofing companies in this area are very similar, so an unusually-low bid should be a red flag.

-To protect yourself, conduct a little due diligence using methods we have outlined below.
+To protect yourself and your home, conduct a little due diligence using methods we have outlined below.

 Driftwood Builders Roofing will not always be the lowest bidder.
-We have high standards of quality and professionalism, and we will not consider a project that we would not want to attach (the Driftwood Builders name) our name to.
+We have high standards of quality and professionalism, and we will not consider a project that we would not want to attach the Driftwood Builders name to.

 Below is a list of 14 important questions to ask every roofing company you are considering hiring.

 Questions to Ask All Roofing Contractors when Considering a Roofing Bid